About the SESF

 - Budget Form: This form asks that students breakdown their spending plan.

-*If you would like to set up a meeting to go over your idea before submitting your Project Plan – email email@example.com to schedule a meeting.
+*If you would like to set up a meeting to go over your idea before submitting your forms, email firstname.lastname@example.org to schedule a meeting.

 Step 2: Present to SESF Committee

-Step 3: Present to the Board of Directors (BOD)
+Step 3: Present your experience in front of the Associated Student Government (ASG) at a Board of Directors Meeting (BOD)

-Step 4: Come back and share with BOD!
+Step 4: Come back and share with ASG!